 - An LLC to hold safe assets such as savings accounts and stock portfolios.

-- Asset protection trust for substantial liquid assets, especially an offshore trust.
+- For substantial liquid assets set up an offshore trust.

 - An Employer-sponsored retirement plan.